DONGChuan/DONGChuan.github.io/_posts/2015-11-02-JDBC-Guide.md

 preparedStatement.setString(2, "Jack");
 {% endhighlight %}

 **?** symbol is known as the **parameter marker**.
-We must supply values for every parameter before executing the SQL statement.
+We must supply values for every parameter before executing SQL statement.

 The setXXX() methods bind values to the parameters, where XXX represents the Java data type of the value you wish to bind to the input parameter.
 Each parameter marker is referred by its ordinal position.
 The first marker represents position 1, then 2, and so forth.
 (Not from 0!)

+So with the help of parameter marker, we could prepare a SQL statement which will be used many times by `PreparedStatement`.
+We only need to set the values before execute it.

 ### CallableStatement